supermemo-wiki/SuperMemo.Wiki/blogs/naess/dailynotes.md

 If I some problem is in my mind every day — in my case starting to take action in life — I think the probablity of "collision" of problem and the solution increases drastically.
 It's like having a gate open 24/7 to connect a solution to a problem.
 Again, connections can be found anywhere and if the solution is to be found of a very unexpected place, it is helpful that I have my "problem" back in my mind there, ready to receive a solution.
 ![lataa.jpg](/blogs/naess/dailynotes/25-12-2020/lataa2.jpg)

-Currently my big problem or goal is to build a startup.
-The question is: do I lack knowledge or action?
-Do I lack experience or will?
-Probably everything.
-My pragmatic friends don't seem to have troubles with building various of companies.
-They are men of action.
-I am man of learning in a vacuum.
-It's no good.
-I think better and I am creative, but it's no good.
-I have small output.

 I like this phrasing somebdoy mumbled in discord about "big output".. "output being big" or something like that.
 To this day, the guy is unknown who said this, I asked around in discord.
 I know it¨s one of my friends because it was in the voice chat.
 This "big output" translated to me as a question